hakonw/fugletitting-automatic-identification/README.md

 Using this program to cheat on any academic exam or competition is not allowed.

-# Install
+# Install extension

-Clone the project, go to `edge://extensions` or `chrome://extensions`, enable Developer mode, select `Load unpacked`.
+Clone the project, go to `edge://extensions` or `chrome://extensions`, enable Developer mode, select `Load unpacked`, and chose the extension folder.

 The extension should (after a refresh) work, and add the percentage to the label if the species is amount the top 10 matches.